A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 object or any of its ancestors for the specified event type.
 This method

-if an event listener is triggered during any
+returns true if an event listener is triggered during any

 phase of the event flow when an event of the specified type is dispatched